 Tristano then rejected post-1941 Young.
 Lee alludes to a similar perspective below.

 I’m not on the same page in terms of disregarding later Lester.
 However, Lester’s early body of work is obviously transcendent.
-Getting to know this era led me to appreciate later Lester, too.
-You just can’t start with the easy-to-find late period Verve recordings.
-You must hear the early work.
+Getting to know this era led me to appreciate later Lester as well.

 EI: I think you’ll recognize most of these solos.